AndyMc3000/ci-ms3-pool-club/readme-assets/testing.md

 * Created templates for 'Player Home' and 'Admin Home' and added cards for each view linked from those pages.
 Each card has a button which links to the relevant template view.
 I tested these and all worked as expected.
 * Created templates for all required pages.
 Added 'Back' buttons to the top and bottom of these pages.
 Tested all and all worked as expected.
 * Exception Handling.
 I added to Python functions to my app.py file to manage any erros which may happen while a usr is using the site.
 One function manages 404/'Page not Found' type erros, and the other manages all other exceptions/errors.
 In both cases a user should be directed to one of two pages which explain that an error occurred and which offer a button to direct a user back to the Homepage.
 I test this cand it worked as expected.
+* Python and JavaScript functions testing are detailed under the Manual Testing section below.

 #### [Back To Top ^ ](#top-of-page) ####